How can I avoid having my mail blocked by spam filters?

 2. Use a specific, descriptive subject.
 If your subject is something like "urgent assistance needed," your mail looks like the Nigerian business opportunity scam to the filter.
 Do not begin the subject with "urgent" or "very urgent" and follow with one of these words: confidential, assistance, business, attention, reply, response, help.

-3. Do not send attachments of the file types listed in the Answers article on Prohibited Attachments.
+3. Do not send attachments of the file types listed in the Answers article on Sending Prohibited Attachments.
 These types can be dangerous and are often blocked.